SR22 Insurance After a Suspended License:

 If you are concerned about steep insurance rates, it may be worth your while to shop around.

-A number of car insurance companies specialize in high-risk driving policies that require SR22 forms.
-You may be able to find more competitive rates from another provider, even after obtaining an SR22 certificate.
+A number of car insurance companies specialize in providing vehicle insurance coverage to those that need high-risk driving policies and that require SR-22 forms.
+You may be able to find more competitive rates from another provider, even after obtaining an SR-22 certificate.

-Perhaps the most noticeable effect of filing an SR22 is in higher insurance rates.
-If your insurance company chooses to provide you with an SR22 form, they are taking on your risk as a potentially dangerous driver.
+Perhaps the most noticeable effect of filing an SR-22 is in higher insurance rates.
+If your current insurer chooses to provide you with an SR-22 form, they are taking on your risk as a potentially dangerous driver.
 As a result, your car insurance rates will increase anywhere from 14%-40% on average.